 Founded in 1994, the Woodbury History Society includes our neighbouring villages of Woodbury Salterton and Exton, both of whom have made significant contributions to life and events within Woodbury Parish.

-This ancient Woodbury, nestling beneath the Iron Age fort of Woodbury Castle, is in East Devon, and has given it's name to many communities throughout the world, mainly as a result of resident explorer's who settled in new colonies in the "New World", Australia and New Zealand.
+This ancient Woodbury, nestling beneath the Iron Age fort of Woodbury Castle, is in East Devon, and has given its name to many communities throughout the world, mainly as a result of resident explorers who settled in new colonies in the "New World", Australia and New Zealand.

 Please feel free to explore this site, gain knowledge of your community and hopefully we can tempt you to come to one of our meetings at the village hall.